dojo/docs/dojox/html.rst

   * Ability to detect font resizing

 * `dojox.html.styles <dojox/html/styles>`_

+  Insert, remove and toggle CSS rules as well as search document for style sheets

   * Insert and remove CSS rules.
   * Search document for style sheets.